NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-A request is not serviced because the domain has reached [plan limits for Cloudflare Workers](/workers/platform/limits).
+A request is not serviced because the domain has reached [plan limits for Khulnasoft Workers](/workers/platform/limits).

 ### Resolution:

-Purchase the Unlimited Workers plan via the [Plans page](https://dash.cloudflare.com/redirect?account=workers/plans) on the Workers dashboard.
+Purchase the Unlimited Workers plan via the [Plans page](https://dash.Khulnasoft.com/redirect?account=workers/plans) on the Workers dashboard.

 ___